 The harvesting of information contained in these System Information Messages is done via the catcher program.
 Catcher is implemented inside the OsmocomBB framework and connects over the osmocon application to the Motorola C123.
 At first a sweep scan is done over all the ARFCNs to measure their reception levels in order to determine where base stations and thus BCCHs are located.
 Afterwards catcher tunes the phone to those specific frequencies where a BTS was found At each such frequency it waits until all the System Information Messages are gathered and extracts parameters where possible.
 The parameters along with the raw data are forwarded to the main ICDS application for further parsing and evaluation.
-Examples for all the System Information Messages used along with an interpretation are located in Appendix C. As long as scanning mode is active all the available stations are scanned repeatedly and changes in the BTS will continuously update the data model inside the ICDS software.
+An example for a parsed System Information Type 2 Message can be seen in Figure 3.3.
+Examples for all the System Information Messages used are located in Appendix C. As long as scanning mode is active all the available stations are scanned repeatedly and changes in the BTS will continuously update the data model inside the ICDS software.
 The parameters harvested are: